Color Psychology

 | Gray | Neutral | Secondary elements |

-Remember: Psychology provides guidelines, not rules.
-Always test with real users in context.
+Psychology gives you guidelines, not rules.
+Test with real users in real context before betting a brand on it.